Higher-order structure of Hamiltonian truncation effective theory: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec_intro_ht_htet} we review HT and its EFT reformulation, introducing the truncation via an energy cut-off \(E_{\rm max}\) and defining the truncated effective Hamiltonian.
 We then specialize to two-dimensional \(\lambda\phi^4\) theory as a testing model, detailing the construction of the Fock basis and the implementation of the truncation scheme.

 In Sec.~\ref{sec_resummation_of_local_expansion} we develop the resummation of local terms, by summing together infinite classes of diagrams that share a fixed topology.
 The sums are performed to all orders and within the local approximation, yielding compact expressions for the matching corrections to the mass and quartic coupling.
-In Sec.~\ref{sec_NNLO_corrections} we derive the next-to-next-to-local (NNLO) corrections, extending the systematic $1/E_{\rm max}$ expansion and formulating the matching directly in the continuum to handle the associated distributional structures.
-Finally, in Sec.~\ref{sec_Numerical Results} we present a numerical analysis of the resulting effective Hamiltonians, assessing the impact of the resummed and NNLO contributions on the convergence of low-energy spectral observables.
+In Sec.~\ref{sec_NNLO_corrections} we derive sub-leading non-local contributions generated by the second-order matching, and formulate the matching directly in the continuum to handle the associated distributional structures.
+Although these terms scale as \(\mathcal O(E_{\rm max}^{-4})\), they do not constitute the full matching at that order, which would also require local contributions from the next perturbative order.
+Finally, in Sec.~\ref{sec_Numerical Results} we present a numerical analysis of the resulting effective Hamiltonians, assessing the impact of the resummed and subleading non-local contributions on the convergence of low-energy spectral observables.